PurpleKingdomGames/roguelike-starterkit/README.md

 However, with some minor tweaks to the `build.sbt` file (see the comments in the file), you can also use parcel.js to run (including some hot-reloading) or bundle up your game for web deployment.

+> Important: To use hot reloading with Parcel, you _must_ run `buildGame` so that the file watcher notices your changes.

 [Parcel instructions can be found here.](https://github.com/PurpleKingdomGames/indigo-examples/blob/master/howto/parcel/README.md)